Blocktt/EGLEtools/README.md

 # README- MIEGLEtools
+================

 A shiny app used to calculate IBI scores for given sites using benthic macroinvertebrate taxonomic information.
-================

-Suite of functions and tools for bioassessment and biomonitoring.

 ## Badges